 Black History Month in the UK celebrates the history, arts and culture of black British people.
 Awareness of, and education about, the history of white British people is well-established, but black British history is underreported and underrepresented.
 Dedicating a month to it every year helps redress that balance, and helps us all learn more about our shared History as Britons.

 How is Black History Month UK celebrated?

 Throughout October there are typically many newspaper and magazine articles as well as TV programmes about Black British history.
 Black History Month Magazine is central to the celebrations.
 They select a focus for the celebrations each year.

-	The focus for UK Black History Month 2019 is on the contributions to society—and achievements of—black British women since Windrush.
+The focus for Black History Month UK 2020 is on the role and contributions of black women.

 There are a number of events such as talks, discussions and debates held around the country.

 In schools, children are taught about the history of black British people.
 Typically, the achievements of inspiring black British role models such as athletes, authors, poets, actors and musicians are celebrated, too.